Geocene/sdk-nrf/doc/nrf/protocols/wifi/station_mode/powersave.rst

   In this state, the device consumes very low power (~2 µA) and does not retain any state information (apart from the values in the OTP memory).
   The device will only respond to a BUCKEN assertion to wake from the Shutdown state.

-The nRF70 Series transition to and from the Shutdown state is automatically managed by the nRF Wi-Fi driver.
+The nRF70 Series transition to and from the Shutdown state is automatically managed by the Wi-Fi® driver.
-When the network interface is brought down, the nRF Wi-Fi driver puts the nRF70 Series device in Shutdown state.
+When the network interface is brought down, the Wi-Fi driver puts the nRF70 Series device in Shutdown state.
-When the network interface is brought up, the nRF Wi-Fi driver puts the nRF70 Series device in Active state.
+When the network interface is brought up, the Wi-Fi driver puts the nRF70 Series device in Active state.

 .. note::
    The application needs to reinitialize the Wi-Fi association after the network interface is brought up.